kunal3210/construction-helmet-detector/README.md

 **Confidence Threshold** (Default: 0.15)
 - Range: 0.0 - 1.0
-- Lower values (0.10-0.15): Detect more helmets, may include false positives
+- Lower values (0.10-0.15): Detect more objects, may include false positives
 - Higher values (0.25-0.40): Only detect very confident detections
 - **Recommended**: Start at 0.15, adjust based on your needs